-Assessment is the mechanism used to measure progress in learning over a given time period.
-A midrotation formative assessment with feedback is strongly suggested for every student.
+Assessment is the mechanism used to measure progress in learning over a given time.
+A mid-rotation formative assessment with feedback is strongly suggested for every student.
 Student progress, achievements, strengths, weaknesses, and areas for improvement should be discussed.
 If at any point during the elective the student is at risk of not meeting expectations in one or more of the Educational Program Objectives (EPOs), in-person formative feedback with written documentation is required.
-Any significant deficiencies or concern should be communicated to the course director and/or elective director, with written documentation that the feedback has been provided to the student.
+Any significant deficiencies or concerns should be communicated to the individual course director and electives director with written documentation that the feedback has been provided to the student.
 If deficiencies are noted late in the elective, timely feedback will be given.
-Students may be offered additional assignments to address weaknesses as approved by the course director and electives director.
+Students may be offered additional assignments to address weaknesses as approved by the individual course director and electives director.
+The Office of Student Affairs will be notified of any deficiencies or failures.